-- (a) To protect the integrity and authenticity of the beliefs and practices of religious services and programs, a Facility Chaplain or designated staff shall be responsible for the coordination, facilitation, and supervision of inmate religious services and programs. - (b) If a facility chaplain or community volunteer is not available for a specific minority faith group and there is sufficient offender interest (10 or more designated faith group members), an inmate faith helper may be considered to assist with facilitation of a religious service or program.
+- (a) To protect the integrity and authenticity of the beliefs and practices of religious services and programs, a Facility Chaplain or designated staff shall be responsible for the coordination, facilitation, and supervision of offender religious services and programs. - (b) If a facility chaplain or community volunteer is not available for a specific minority faith group and at least six (6) offenders regularly attend services then an offender faith helper may be considered to assist with facilitation of a religious service or program.
 The faith group must be listed in the Religious Practices Manual.

-- (1) Inmate Faith Helper is defined as: - (A) Acts as a facilitator for services of a specific faith group, according to the tenants and authorized practices of the specific faith group as recognized in the religious practices manual. - (B) Inmate Faith Helper serves as the liaison between the inmate practitioners and facility chaplains or designated staff. - (2) The Chaplaincy Services Central Office shall provide technical support and assistance in the recommendation of inmate faith helpers for minority faith groups. - (3) The procedures for Inmate Faith Helpers are detailed in the Prisons' Religious Policy.
+- (1) Offender Faith Helper is defined as an offender who: - (A) Acts as a facilitator for services of a specific faith group, according to the tenants and authorized practices of the specific faith group as accommodated in the religious practices manual. - (B) Has been designated as such by successfully completing the "offender faith helper" application process. - (C) As appropriate, serves as the liaison between the offender practitioners of the specific faith group and facility chaplains or designated staff. - (2) The procedures for Offender Faith Helpers are detailed in the Prisons' Religious Policy.